krateoplatformops/installer-release-parser/README.md

 - `chart.repository`
 - `image.repository`

+If `image.repository`, the repository name is obtained from an hardcoded list of repositories.

 All the chart information is used to download the chart and get the `appVersion`.
 Then, the `image.repository` and the `appVersion` are used to get the release notes.
+If `appVersion` is missing from the chart, then `version` is used instead.

 ## Release Notes Versions
 The release note is generated for each tag between the installer version `INSTALLER_CHART_VERSION_PREVIOUS` and `INSTALLER_CHART_VERSION`.
 If a chart name cannot be found in the installer version `INSTALLER_CHART_VERSION_PREVIOUS`, then Github's automatic option for release note generation is used: the previous tag is chosen automatically, and it usually defaults to the most recent or the previous tag (semantically).